adrian-tech-enthusiast/libmatrixmath/README.md

     ```
     Without this `#include`, the compiler would complain about missing declarations for functions provided by the C Matrix Math Library.

-4. Finally add the link library flag during the compilation of your C project:
+4. Finally in order to compile your code with the library, add the link flag to the library during the compilation of your C project:

     ```bash
     gcc -o tester tester.c -lmatrixmath